ajpedersen20/MiniGit/readme.txt

 that were committed with that commit number will be restored to the versions stored in the commit.

 The program ends when the user selects option 5 from the main menu.

+I developed this project using C++ within a WSL2 environment.